What does it really take to get lean or reach your health and body composition goals?

 • Spend at least 20 minutes per day practicing stress management or mindfulness.

-• You may struggle attending social situations where food is offered—you may need to bring your food or use your food scale to weigh food at social events.
+• You may struggle to attend social situations where food is offered.
+You may need to bring your own food or use your food scale to weigh food at social events.

 • Reaching this level of leanness will require a lot of time to weigh and measure most of your food.